pishleback/P16-Tools/README.md

  - An ALU implementing around 30 operations
  - 16 branch conditions based on 5 boolean flags
  - A data stacc (stack accumulator) architecture
- - Hardware call stack
+ - A hardware call stack
- - Barrel shifter
+ - A hardware barrel shifter

 👉 [Play with the assembly language and simulator here](https://pishleback.github.io/P16-Tools/)